0xSs0rZ/0xSs0rZ.github.io/_posts/2019-08-22-picoCTF-General-Skills-Write-Ups.md

 ## strings

+{: .box-note}
-{: .box-note}Can you find the flag in this file without actually running it?
+Can you find the flag in this file without actually running it?
 You can also find the file in /problems/strings_3_1dbaafa1f8f0556872cad33e16bc8dc7 on the shell server.

 **Solution:**